gotrekg/LAN-Party-Setup/Servers/LANCACHE/01-install.md

 - Nothing special needs to be configured at this point
 - Just make sure the system boots, connects to the network, and installs successfully
+- For the installation, i have used the onboard NIC.
+The 10G NIC will be configured later with LACP.
 - We’ll do the fun setup stuff in the next steps